 Eventually, I connected with a few churches in my area but couldn’t fully commit to one.
 I thought of that as a virtuous sort of thing, because hey, none of them had it fully right anyway.
 At least in this manner, I could cherry pick the things I liked.

 I was a worship leader for years and, it seemed, no matter where I went I ended up assisting with or leading their music.
-I found minimal fulfillment in leading worship.
-It was exciting while doing it, but the warm feelings were temporal.
+I found minimal lasting fulfillment in it.
+The excitement of leading worship usually last less than an hour or two.
 When I left the parking lot of the church or outreach ministry, I felt the return of a nagging restlessness and emptiness.

 THE RESTLESS EMPTINESS

 What to do with these unpleasant feelings?
 Being the typical American Christian, the answer seemed obvious: become more busy with “serving God.”
 I hung out with the homeless one day of the week, reached out to the unchurched another day, went to a Bible study on another day, was involved in prison outreach, Sunday morning worship, etc. During a period in which I was jobless, I was involved with various spiritual communities almost every day of the week.

 While a desire to be involved and serve God is admirable, I knew there was something missing.
 No matter how involved I was, the warm fuzzies of the event would fade away and I was left with my restlessness, emptiness, and even loneliness at times.
 I attempted to manage my sin the best I could, but it had the upper hand.
 I was a slave to my sinful desires and I exhibited self-destructive behavior that hurt both me and others.

 I tried the charismatic movement, I ran in progressive Christian circles, and I even considered starting my own home church.
 Nothing had a satisfactory answer.